martin-xavier/medpackage/README.md

 export COLLECTION_DIR="/path/to/my/collection"

-And store your videos there.
+And store your videos in "COLLECTION_DIR/videos".
 Alternatively, use the "--collection-dir" option available on all scripts.

 When the video storage is sorted out, you are ready to initialize your event.